Kilij Arslan II: Reign

+In 1179, Pope Alexander III wrote to Kilij Arslan, whom he had heard was interested in converting to Christianity and desired information.
+According to the German chronicler Otto of Sankt Blasien, writing about thirty years later, the sultan also reached out at the same time to the Emperor Frederick Barbarossa, seeking a marriage with the emperor's daughter, Beatrice.
+According to Otto, Kilij Arslan offered to convert to Christianity along with his subjects.
+Frederick agreed to the marriage, but Beatrice died before it could take place.
+It is probable that Kilij Arslan's overtures to pope and emperor were less about religion than about counterbalancing the Byzantines by pursuing warm relations with the west.

 In 1180, the sultan took advantage of the instability in the Byzantine Empire after Manuel's death to secure most of the southern coast of Anatolia, and sent his vizier Ikhtiyar al-Din to conclude an alliance with Saladin, Nur ad-Din's successor, that same year.
 Then in 1182, he succeeded in capturing the city of Cotyaeum from the Byzantines.
 In 1185, he made peace with Emperor Isaac II Angelus, but the next year he transferred power to his eleven sons, who immediately fought each other for control.
 Despite Kilij Arslan's alliance with Saladin, he promised the armies of the Third Crusade, led by Frederick Barbarossa to freely pass through his territories; however, his sons who were local chieftains disagreed and fought against the Crusaders at the Battle of Philomelion and Battle of Iconium.
-Following the Crusaders departure, his eldest son Qutb al-Din who led the Turks in the latter battle then fled afterwards, came back to control Konya; hence, Kilij Arslan II escaped and took refuge in Kayseri.
+Following the Crusaders' departure, his eldest son Qutb al-Din who led the Turks in the latter battle then fled afterwards, came back to control Konya; hence, Kilij Arslan II escaped and took refuge in Kayseri.
 Later on, Qutb al-Din declared himself to be the new Sultan, but his father and his brother Kaykhusraw I drove him out of Konya in 1192, then chased him to Aksaray, and besieged the city.

 Kilij Arslan II died during the siege of Aksaray in August 1192, aged 77, after promising Kaykhusraw I the succession.
-Then he was buried in the Alâeddin Kosku in Konya.
+Then he was buried in the Alâeddin Mosque in Konya.
 Kaykhusraw I's brothers continued to fight for control of the other parts of the sultanate.

-Children
+Issue

 In 1186, Kilij Arslan II decided to divide the Sultanate among his 11 sons and 3 daughters as follows: